telefonicaid/iotagent-node-lib/doc/architecture.md

 When a request for data from a lazy attribute arrives to the Context Broker, it forwards the request to the Context Provider of that entity, in this case the IoT Agent.
-The IoT Agent will in turn ask the device for the information needed, transform that information to a NSGI format and return it to the Context Broker.
+The IoT Agent will in turn ask the device for the information needed, transform that information to a NGSI format and return it to the Context Broker.
 The latter will the forward the response to the caller, transparently.

 #### Commands

 **IMPORTANT NOTE:** at the present moment, commands (both push and poll) are supported only in the case of explictely provisioned agents.
-For autoprovisioned agents commands are not currently supported, although [an issue](https://github.com/telefonicaid/iot agent-node-lib/issues/572) has been created about this functionality.
+For autoprovisioned agents commands are not currently supported, although [an issue](https://github.com/telefonicaid/iot-agent-node-lib/issues/572) has been created about this functionality.

 Commands are modelled as updates over a lazy attribute.
 As in the case of the lazy attributes, updates over a command will be forwarded by the Context Broker to the IoT Agent, that will in turn interact with the device to perform the